 The Company aims to minimise operational risk at all times through a strong and well-resourced control and operational structure with continuous investment in both people and systems.
 In particular, the IntegraFin Group has in place a dedicated financial crime team and an on-going fraud and cyber risk awareness programme.
-Additionally, the IntegraFin Group carries out regular IT system maintenance, BCP testing and system vulnerability testing.
+In terms of operational resilience, the IntegraFin Group carries out regular IT system maintenance, Business Continuity Plan (BCP) testing and system vulnerability testing.
 This is supported by the strong corporate governance structure that is embedded in ILUK and the IntegraFin Group as a whole.